Introduction

 Move to Lichfield

 Albert moved to Lichfield to manage a boot shop at 35 Market Street.
-The 1891 census recorded his nineteen-year-old sister, Emily Jane, a boot saleswoman living with him.
+The 1891 census recorded his nineteen-year-old sister, Emily Jane, living with him as a boot saleswoman.

 Second marriage

 In 1892, Albert married Henrietta Mary Ward, an assistant schoolmistress.
-The following year, Albert’s sister, Emily Jane, married Edward William Cureton, a brewer’s clerk.
+The following year, his sister, Emily Jane, married Edward William Cureton, a brewer’s clerk.

 Business success